 - In Caesar II, the sleeve coupling (Fig. 4) is modeled as an expansion joint with very low stiffness values.

-- Axially a displacement of 20 mm is considered as the coupling can absorb a displacement up to 20 mm (Need to be checked with the vendor for a case to case basis).
+- Axially a displacement of 20 mm is considered as the coupling can absorb a displacement up to 20 mm (Need to be checked with the vendor on a case-to-case basis).

 - An all-around guide is provided on both sides of the sleeve coupling at the nearest possible distance from the coupling.